|

 Dipole Equation

-In other words, a dipole is basically a magnetic fields that have a north and a south pole.
+In other words, a dipole is a magnetic field with a north and a south pole.
 But in the science world, they play a much bigger role.
 You can find dipole fields not just in natural stuff like the Earth’s magnetic field but also in artificial things like the magnets we use in electric motors and generators.

 electromagnetic dipole (north & south pole)